LetterLiGo/SafeGen_CCS2024/README.md

     <br>
 <p> -->

+## Introduction
+This is the official code for "SAFEGEN: Text-Agnostic Mitigation Against Unsafe Content Generation in Text-to-Image Model".
+Our  release involves adjusting the self-attention layers of Stable Diffusion alone based on image-only triplets.

+This implementation can be regarded as an example that can incorprate into the Diffusers library.
+Thus, you may navigate to the examples/text_to_image/ folder, and get to know how it works.

-## Installation
+## Environments and Installation
+You can run this code using a single A100-40GB (NVIDIA), with our default configuration.
+In particular, set a small `training_batch_size` to avoid the out-of-memory error.

 we recommand you managing two conda environments to avoid dependencies conflict.

-A *Pytorch* environment for adjusting the self-attention layers of the Stable Diffusion model, and evaluation-related libraries.
+- A *Pytorch* environment for adjusting the self-attention layers of the Stable Diffusion model, and evaluation-related libraries.

-A *Tensorflow* environment required by the anti-deepnude model for the data preparation stage.
+- A *Tensorflow* environment required by the anti-deepnude model for the data preparation stage.
 ### Requirement of PyTorch + Diffusers
 ```bash
 # You can install the main dependencies by conda/pip